qd-cae/qd-cae-python/QD_CAE_DYNA.md

 # Binout

 This class can be used in order to read the binout from LS-Dyna simulations.
 A binout contains time data at higher output frequencies in a binary version.
-In order to get a first impression of the content use binout.get_labels().

 **Binout(filepath)**